UniSharp/laravel-filemanager/README.md

     `composer require tsawler/laravel-filemanager`

-1. Next run `composer update` to install the package from packageist.
+1. Next run `composer update` to install the package from packagist.

 1. Add the ServiceProvider to the providers array in config/app.php: